Eseperio/yii2-url-shortener/readme.md

 # Yii2 url shortener.

+    Do not get fooled by the age of changes made to library.
+It works like the first day, and that is why it has not been updated

 Make short links within your own yii2 application.
 Can even define an expiration date for a shortened url.
 See this readme file to learn how.

 ## Installation